Uncertainty Quantification for Bayesian CART: Introduction

 Regarding supremum-norm (and its {associated} discrete $\ell_\infty$ version) posterior contraction rates, their derivation is {typically} more delicate compared to the more familiar testing distances (e.g. $L^2$ or Hellinger) for which general theory has been available since the seminal work \cite{ghosal_etal}.
-Despite the lack of unifying theory, however, advances have been made in the last few years \cite{ginenickl11, castillo_sup, hoffmann} including specific models \cite{scricciolo14, yoo_ghosal_16, nickl_soehl_ejs_19, nickl_ray_diffusions19}.
-However, Bayesian {\em adaptation} for the supremum loss has been obtained, to the best of our knowledge, {\em only} through spike-and-slab priors (the work \cite{yoo_vdv_lepski} uses Gaussian process priors, but adaptation is obtained via the Lespki's method).
+Despite the lack of unifying theory, however, advances have been made in the last few years \cite{ginenickl11, castillo_sup, hoffmann} including specific models \cite{scricciolo14, yoo_ghosal_16, nickl_ray_diffusions19, nickl_soehl_ejs_19}.
+However, Bayesian {\em adaptation} for the supremum loss has been obtained, to the best of our knowledge, {\em only} through spike-and-slab priors (the work \cite{yoo_vdv_lepski} uses Gaussian process priors, but adaptation is obtained via Lepski's method).
 In particular, \cite{hoffmann} show that spike-and-slab priors on wavelet coefficients yield the {\em exact} adaptive minimax rate in the white noise model and \cite{yoo_et_al_anisotropic} considers the anisotropic case in a regression framework.
 For density estimation, \cite{castillo_polya, castillo_mismer2} derive optimal $\|\cdot\|_\infty$--rates for P\'olya tree priors, while \cite{naulet} considers adaptation for log-density spike and slab priors.
-In this work, we consider Bayesian CART priors which are widely used practice.
+In this work, we consider Gaussian white noise and non-parametric regression with Bayesian CART which is widely used in practice.

 Bayesian CART is a method of function estimation based on ideas of recursive partitioning of the predictor space.
 The work \cite{donoho} highlighted the link between dyadic CART and best ortho-basis selection using Haar wavelets in two dimensions; \cite{piotr} furthered this connection by considering unbalanced Haar wavelets of \cite{girardi}. {CART methods have been also studied in the machine learning literature, see e.g. \cite{blanchard04, scott_nowak, willett_nowak}} {and references therein}.
-We note that, unlike plain wavelet shrinkage methods and standard spike-and-slab priors, general Bayesian CART priors have extra flexibility by allowing for basis selection: first results in this direction are derived in Section \ref{sec:non_dyadic}.
-This aspect is particularly useful in higher-dimensional data, where CART methods have been regarded as an attractive alternative to other methods \citep{engel}.
+Unlike plain wavelet shrinkage methods and standard spike-and-slab priors, general Bayesian CART priors have extra flexibility by allowing for (some) {\em basis selection}.
+First results in this direction are derived in Section \ref{sec:non_dyadic}.
+This aspect is particularly useful in higher-dimensional data, where CART methods have been regarded as an attractive alternative to other methods \cite{engel}.